dynatrace-oss-contrib/opentelemetry-specification/specification/common/attribute-precedence.md

 to non-hierarchical formats.

-A mapping is required when flattening out attributes from the structured OTLP format has attributes at different levels (e.g., Resource attributes, InstrumentationLibraryScope attributes, Attributes on Spans/Metrics/Logs) to a non-hierarchical representation (e.g., OpenMetrics labels).
+A mapping is required when flattening out attributes from the structured OTLP format, which has attributes at different levels (e.g., Resource attributes, InstrumentationScope attributes, attributes on Spans/Metrics/Logs) to a non-hierarchical representation (e.g., OpenMetrics labels).
 In the case of OpenMetrics, the set of labels is completely flat and must have unique labels only